eliotwalt/aurora-testbed/README.md

 ## Training results (1 GPU, no DDP)
 Script `train_1gpu_no_ddp.py`.
 Logs can be found in `logs/train/1gpu`

 - `bf16-mode` triggers the illegal memory access error.
-(13102218.log)
+(13102934.log)
 - `autocast` triggers the illegal memory access error.
-(13102219.log)
-- FP32 triggers the illegal memory access error on rank 0 on first batch while rank 1 performs 5 iterations.
-(13102220.log)
+(13102936.log)
+- FP32 runs but will probably fail at some point (13102938.log)

 ## Training results (2 GPUs)

-- `bf16-mode` triggers the illegal memory access error.
+- `bf16-mode` triggers (13102221.log)
+    - rank 0: Cuda OOM in loss.backward of batch 1
+    - rank 1: `RuntimeError: CUDA error: CUBLAS_STATUS_ALLOC_FAILED when calling 'cublasCreate(handle)'` (in forward of batch 1) and Cuda OOM (in forward of batch 1)
+- `autocast` triggers (13102223.log)
+    - rank 0: Cuda OOM in forward of batch 1 and illegal memory access error in loss.backward of batch 1
+    - rank 1: Cuda OOM in forward of batch 1 and illegal memory access error in loss.backward of batch 1
+- FP32
+    - rank 0: Cuda OOM twice in forward
+    - rank 1: Cuda OOM once in forward

+## Observations
+- Could the multiple errors in a snigle rank be due to gradient checkpointing?
+Because we recompute lots of things?